by John Darer CLU ChFC MSSC CeFT RSP CLTC

 Who Owns a Structured Settlement Annuity?

 The majority of structured settlement annuities are owned by qualified assignment companies not the payees of the structured settlement.
-Some structured settlement annuities used to fund taxable damages or attorney fees are done by way of a non qualified assignment.
+The structured settlement annuities are purchased as a qualified funding asset subject to the terms of IRC 130(d).
+All structured settlement annuities used to fund taxable damages or attorney fees purchased are purchased by a non-qualified assignment company as part of a non-qualified assignment.
 As such they may be owned by a company specializing in non-qualified assignments.

 Read the Settlement Agreement and Release!

-A settlement agreement establishing the structured settlement will typically expressly state that the assignment company has all rights of ownership of the annuity.
+A settlement agreement establishing the structured settlement will expressly state that the assignment company has all rights of ownership of the annuity.
 The structured settlement payee only owns the right to receive payments.
 The payee does not own the structured settlement annuity.
 It is the structured settlement payment rights that are transferable as long as the transaction complies with state and Federal law.